Form 1099-MISC: Business–contractor arrangement

 It is possible for a payee to start as a contractor and later become an employee.
 It is also possible for a payee to maintain two jobs—one as a contractor and the other as an employee—under the same payer.
 In these cases, the payee can receive both Form 1099-MISC and Form W-2.

 Other use cases

 Other uses of Form 1099-MISC include rental income, royalties, and Native American gaming profits.

 Payments made through third-party networks

 When payments are made through third-party networks, filing Form 1099-MISC is not required.
 Instead, Form 1099-K will be filed by the payment service.
-Nevertheless Form 1099-MISC may still be issued.

 Nonresident payee

 A major difference exists for personal payments when the payee is a nonresident for tax purposes (including undocumented alien).
 In this case, Form 1042-S is usually issued in place of Form 1099-MISC.
 However, there are a few key differences: